 Buying into a business can be an exciting next step in your career and present uncapped opportunities for growth.
 It can be especially lucrative from a financial perspective, as well as the professional allure of working for yourself.
-For example, if you are a doctor working for a clinic, you may be given an opportunity to buy into the clinic as a partner.
+For example, if you are a doctor working for a clinic, you may be given an opportunity to buy into as a partner.
 Or, as an employee you may be presented with an option agreement that lets you purchase a membership stake in your employer.
-Note that this discussion is limited to privately held companies – if you are buying stock in a publicly-traded company or otherwise investing in an SEC-registered security, you will encounter different issues.
+Note that this discussion is limited to privately held companies – if you are buying stock in a publicly-traded company (or receiving stock options as part of your compensation) or otherwise investing in an SEC-registered security, you may encounter different issues.

-Here are 5 key considerations when faced with a buy-in opportunity:
+Here are 5 key considerations when faced with a (private) buy-in opportunity:

 1. Retain an attorney to represent you.
 Buy-in options often come from a boss or trusted partner with whom you have an existing relationship.
 You may even be friends outside of work, which may make you reluctant to involve an attorney.
 However, you owe it to yourself to treat this as a business deal – because it is a business deal – and it is better to get professional advice now, rather than try to undo something years down the road.
 There are countless court cases that develop from one person trusting the other too much, people taking advantage of each other, or even a fundamental miscommunication or difference in expectations.